youngzielee/youngzielee.github.io/_pages/about.md

 I'm currently a PhD student in Computational Cognition at University of California, Los Angeles (UCLA).
 I do research on the structure and measurement of phenomenal consciousness using computational tools and neural network models.

-Before that, I studied Cognitive Science and Philosophy.
+Before that, I studied Cognitive Science and Philosophy at UCLA.

 If I'm not thinking about the mind, I'm working on education outreach at [Learning Unlimited](https://www.learningu.org/) or fiddling with cameras or hiking in the mountains or hanging out with my cats.